 - Port Scan

-- Open ports that were detected on a specific cloud resource that was
+- Open ports that were detected on a specific compute instance that was scanned.

 The Scanning service can detect open ports using a host agent, or using a network mapper that searches your public IP addresses .